teambit/docs/docs/getting-started/introduction.md

 Want to make sure that designers will review every component change?
 Use Webhooks to connect Bit.dev with Asana or any other tool to streamline and automate your workflow.

-### Join the world’s largest OSS component community (*it’s free*)
+### Join the world’s largest OSS component community

-Over 100,000 components (!) are hosted on Bit’s cloud platform, many of which are open-source and are shared with the developer community.
+Over 200,000 developers have joined the component community, creating thousands of open-source components shared with the developer community.
 Discover and share components with people around the world to build amazing things together.